Minimax Estimation for Personalized Federated Learning: An Alternative between FedAvg and Local Training?: Main Results

-\paragraph{Implications of \fedstab~for \fplong.} We have briefly mentioned the main implications of \fedstab~in Section \ref{subsec:ub_naive}: for an algorithm $\calA =\{\hwww{i}\}$ with \fedstab~$\{\gamma_i\}$, its {average generalization error} (resp. individualized) generalization error can be upper bounded by $\calO(\sum_{i\in[m]}p_i \gamma_i)$ (resp. $\calO(\gamma_i)$), plus a term scaling with the level of heterogeneity $R$.
+\paragraph{Implications of federated stability for \textsc{FedProx}.} We have briefly mentioned the main implications of federated stability in Section \ref{subsubsec:fed_avg}: for an algorithm $\calA =\{\hwww{i}\}$ with \fedstab~$\{\gamma_i\}$, its {average generalization error} (resp. individualized generalization error) can be upper bounded by $\calO(\sum_{i\in[m]}p_i \gamma_i)$ (resp. $\calO(\gamma_i)$), plus a term scaling with the level of heterogeneity $R$.
 We make such a statement precise here.
 Let us first define the {optimization error} of a generic algorithm $\calA= (\hwww{\glob}, \{\hwww{i}\})$ (which tries to solve \eqref{eq:soft_sharing_wted}) as \begingroup \allowdisplaybreaks[0]

 \endgroup

 The main implications of \fedstab, when applied to the specifics of \fplong, can then be summarized in the following proposition. \begin{proposition}[Implications of \fedstab~restricted to \fplong] Consider an algorithm $\calA= (\hwww{\glob}, \{\hwww{i}\})$ with federated uniform stability $\{\gamma_i\}_1^m$.
 Then we have